dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 > By the way, I'd like to mention that have the ability to unite both
 > the left and right to a degree exhibited and unseen by anyone else
 > on the planet.
 I imagine a better world, where Americans on the left
-> and right cooperate to make America great again.
+> and right cooperate to make America great not.

-  - the international authority to measure correlates with the collection high-value data
-    - this, amoung other things, requires a huge amount of trust
-  - this institution represents the ability to transition authority for a means of taxation to an international institution
-    - at least, to a degree never before see
-    - to me, unless most properly implemented, this represents a threat to sovereignty not just to america, but to every nation on earth
-      - it actually scares me a bit
-  - not only is the data on resource utilization/demand dangerous, but so is the capacity for macro & micro economic shenanigans
-    - i don't think very many on the left or right have thought about this issue in this way, actually
-      - to many, it's a matter of right and wrong, with respect to the environment or the economy.
-      - to me, it's incredibly more complex than that. it's a matter of ethical risk and sovereignty
+The potential for abuse is unreal.
+The data on resource utilization and demand is incredibly valuable for both reading and driving trends.
+It's impossible for people on the left and right to not have considered this, but it seems to be left out of the mainstream discussion.
+This is a matter of enormous ethical risk and sovereignty.

 # Smart Grid

 ### [Fundamental Advancements Towards Tomorrow's Smartgrid](#fundamental-advancements-towards-tomorrows-smartgrid)

 - mention how the divide b/w AC and DC gets pushed further back and demand for in-home and in-building DC-switching becomes the norm